cxnoii/Spotipy-Song-Recommendation-System/README.md

 - _Valence_ : Spotify uses the word “valence” to measure whether a song is likely to make someone feel happy (higher valence) or sad (lower valence).

 # Data Preprocessing
-The following steps were taken to prepare the data for the KMeans clustering algorithm:
+The following steps were taken to prepare the data for the KMeans clustering algorithm.

 ```python
 #Selects all records from 2010 to 2020.